 - Curbside – most items can go in your green recycling cart.

 - Recycling Center – drop off non-Freon appliances, automotive products, propane tanks, and more.

 - Shred for a Paws Cause – safely recycle confidential documents, hard drives, CDs, and more.
 Items are shredded and recycled offsite.

 - HHW Collection Events – dispose of paint, fertilizers, cleaners, and other common household chemicals.

 Recycling makes a big impact; however, you make the most difference by first reducing the amount of waste you generate, then reusing what you have, and lastly recycling what’s left.

 - Precycle.
-Purchase products in packaging that can be recycled or is biodegradable.
+Buy products in packaging that can be recycled or is biodegradable.

 - Use reusable bags.
 Recycle used plastic bags at a nearby grocery store.

 - No Styrofoam!
 It is not recyclable and does not breakdown in the landfill.